ryceg/ha-samsungtv-smart/docs/Smartthings.md

     - Applications (all)
     - Locations (all)
     - Schedules (all)

 3. Click 'Generate token'.
 When the token is displayed, copy and save it somewhere safe (such as your keystore) as you will not be able to retrieve it again.

+**Note:** starting from 30 December 2024 generated `personal access token (PAT)` have a duration of 24 hours as explained '[here](https://developer.smartthings.com/docs/getting-started/authorization-and-permissions)'.
+For this reason use of `PAT` is not recommended because you should manually update your token every 24 hours.
+In case you can use the integration reconfigure option to update it.<br/>

 ### Configure Home Assistant

-Once the SmartThings token has been generated, you need to configure the component with it in order to make it work as explained in the main guide.
+Once the SmartThings token has been generated, you need to configure the integration with it in order to make it work as explained in the main guide.
+If you previously configured the [native HA SmartThings integration](https://www.home-assistant.io/integrations/smartthings/), remenber to check the option `Use SmartThings credential provided by SmartThings integration` during configuration flow.

-**Note:** if the component has been already configured for your TV, you must delete it from the HA web interface and then re-configure it to enable SmartThings integration.<br/>
+**Note:** if the integration has been already configured for your TV, you must delete it from the HA web interface and then re-configure it to enable SmartThings integration.<br/>

 #### SmartThings Device ID